Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 In addition to the database, schema, and stage objects, you will also use tags and some demo data in a couple tables.
 We will create those now.
 Let's start with the tags.

-> Note: if you stopped earlier and came back to continue, be sure you have set the same envirnoment (*i.e.* used the same role, database, schema, and warehouse).
+> Note: if you stopped earlier and came back to continue, be sure you have set the same environment (*i.e.* used the same role, database, schema, and warehouse).
 Otherwise you may get different results.

 ``` */
 --- Create tags